Sunflower (The Beach Boys album): November 1969 – July 1970

 Shortly before signing with Reprise, the group accumulated enough material for a new album, now titled Sun Flower, and assembled a provisional 14-song acetate for the label.
 This collection was rejected.
 Warner Bros. executive Dave Berson remembered: "It seemed like an amazing thing to do, to say to the Beach Boys, 'This is not the kind of an album we want to pay for.'
 Contractually, we didn't have any right to reject albums."
 The project was then renamed Add Some Music with the subheading An Album Offering from the Beach Boys.

 From November 25 to December 7, the band embarked on their seventh and final annual Thanksgiving tour of the US.
 Badman called it "a dismal farewell" to the decade, "with audience members struggling to reach even a couple of hundred at some shows", forcing most of the dates to be cancelled.
-In November, the Manson family were apprehended by police for the Tate–LaBianca murders, and the family's former connections with Dennis and the Beach Boys became the subject of media attention.
+In November, the Manson family was apprehended by police for the Tate–LaBianca murders, and the family's former connections with Dennis and the Beach Boys became the subject of media attention.

 In February 1970, the band submitted a version of Add Some Music, but were once again rejected.
 The company felt that the proposed LP was not strong enough, although they decided to issue two of its tracks as a single, and asked the band to write and record a new batch of songs.
 From February to June, the group worked on overdubbing and rerecording some of their new material.
 Another revision was rejected in late May.
 The album's last two songs were finished in July: "Cool, Cool Water" and "It's About Time".
 After a July 21 overdubbing session for "Cool, Cool Water" with synthesizer player Bernie Krause, the third and final master of Sunflower was delivered to Warner.